Topology of Discrete Quantum Feedback Control: topological Maxwell demons

 and

-\end{widetext} which are schematically illustrated in Fig.~\ref{fig_Z2_model}.
+\end{widetext} as schematically illustrated in Fig.~\ref{fig_Z2_model}.
 For computational simplicity, here we assume that $\hat{H}_{j_1,a}$ acts only on three unit cells labeled by $j_1-1,j_1,j+1$; however, this assumption is not essential.
-After the unitary time evolution described by $\hat{U}_{j_1,a_1}=\exp[-i\hat{H}_{j_1,a_1}\tau]$, we perform the second projective measurement of the position and the sublattice with the same measurement operators \eqref{eq_QND_demon_meas} and suppose that we obtain an outcome $m_2=(j_2,a_2)$.
+After the unitary time evolution described by $\hat{U}_{j_1,a_1}=\exp[-i\hat{H}_{j_1,a_1}\tau]$, we perform the second projective joint measurement of the position and the sublattice with the same measurement operators \eqref{eq_QND_demon_meas} and suppose that we obtain an outcome $m_2=(j_2,a_2)$.
 Then, using the set of measurement outcomes $m_1$ and $m_2$, we perform additional feedback control with the following unitary operator:

-This addtional feedback control can be realized by a magnetic field and imprints a phase depending on the spin degrees of freedom.
+This additional feedback control can be realized by a magnetic field, and it imprints a phase depending on the spin degrees of freedom.
 This feedback control is essential for realizing $C$ symmetry of a quantum channel (see below).

 The quantum channel for the entire process is given by

 where $\hat{K}_{m_1,m_2}=\hat{U}_{m_1,m_2}^\prime \hat{M}_{m_2}\hat{U}_{m_1}\hat{M}_{m_1}$ is the Kraus operator and

 with Eq.~\eqref{eq_spin_resolved_meas_op_QNDdemon}.
 The decomposition of $\tilde{\mathcal{E}}$ into $\tilde{\mathcal{E}}_{\sigma\sigma'}$'s is due to the conservation of $\hat{S}^z$ during the measurement and feedback processes (i.e., strong symmetry).